 The green heritage of Whitehill & Bordon is one of the town’s unique selling points.
 There are six environmental sites of European importance that require safeguarding around Whitehill & Bordon.
 For example the heathlands of Woolmer Forest and Shortheath Common, which host the precious bog woodland, are Special Areas of Conservation.
 These valuable heathland and wooded habitats in Whitehill Parish are home to all 12 of the U.K.’s native amphibians and reptiles.

 2016 saw Whitehill & Bordon living up to its name as Hampshire’s green town.
 New entrances and walkways were created in Bordon Inclosure and environmental improvement works undertaken, including the removal of non-native/invasive species and the planting of native species.
-This 24 hectare site was created to compliment the existing Deadwater Valley Trust Local Nature Reserve to provide an exciting greenspace.
-Access to the Deadwater Valley Local Nature Reserve from Mill Chase Road has also improved and the reserve is open for the local community to enjoy.
+This 24 hectare site is now managed by Whitehill Town Council and the day-to-day management has been passed to the Deadwater Valley Trust.

 - Enjoying Bordon Inclosure leaflet (pdf 635 kb)